ficonsulting/RInno/README.md

       privilege = 'high', # Admin only installation default_dir = 'pf') # Program Files

-`create_app` passes its arguments to other functions, so you can specify most things there or provide detailed instructions directly to those functions like this:
+`create_app` passes its arguments to most of the other support functions in RInno, so you can specify most things there and they will get passed on, or you can provide detailed instructions directly to those functions like this:

     # Copy deployment scripts (JavaScript, icons, readme.txt, run.R, app.R)
     copy_deployment(app_dir = 'my/app/path')